nok1214/Spotify-application/README.md

 access token.

-Log in and search song name or artist's name to find the song, using react-spotify-web-playback to play the song that you selected.
+Log in and search song name or artist's name to find the song, select the song and it will redirect you to Spotify.com for more detail.